F0lak/dm_open_ref/ref/proc/call.md

    verb
       call_myproc()
          call(MyProc)("Hello, world!")

 ```

-The next example calls an object procedure (or verb)
-by name, rather than by path.
+The next example calls an object procedure (or verb) by name, rather than by path.
-### Example:

 ```dm

 mob
    proc
       Proc1(Arg)